Handling toxic players

 2. The lovebirds

-One of the players wanted to bring her new boyfriend along.
-They just recently fell in love.
-During a 5 hour gaming session, they spent the majority of it drooling over each other and kissing..
+One of the players wanted to bring her new boyfriend along; they had just recently fallen in love.
+During a five-hour gaming session, they spent the majority of it drooling over each other and kissing.
 They paid little attention to the game itself.
-It was a horrible experience for everyone else, to be honest.
+It was a horrible experience for everyone else at the table.
 For the following gaming sessions, we had them sit on opposite sides of the table.
 It worked wonders to keep their attention focussed on the game.

 3. The “everybody’s-against-me” player

 There was this one guy who just could not lose.
 He blamed the other players and the GM for all of his failed actions and botched rolls.
-He just kept on interrupting the game to discuss how unfair the rule mechanics were.
-In this case the friendly argument after the gaming session brought no solution.
-I remember him saying stuff like, “it’s just how my character would act” or “if you don’t do like I say, I’ll leave this group”.
+He kept interrupting the game to discuss how unfair the rules were.
+In this case, a friendly argument after the gaming session brought no solution.
+I remember him saying stuff like, “It’s just how my character would act” or “if you don’t do like I say, I’ll leave this group.”
 No sooner said, than done.
-We unanimously sent him on a solo-quest and kept playing without him.
+We unanimously sent him on a solo quest and kept playing without him.
 Problem solved.

 Yeah, discussions like these don’t always end well.
 But I hope that these tips for handling problematic players are helpful to you.
 I’d also love to hear about your stories regarding problematic players – leave a comment below :).

 Follow this easy 3-step process to handle players who are spoiling the fun at the gaming table.